nexmo-se/call-transcription-with-diarization/README.md

 npm install
 ```

-Launch the server application with either of the following command:<br>
+<br>Launch the server application with either of the following command:<br>

 First solution choice
 ```bash